A Wooden Puppet

 The sailors, while uttering respective paganish prayers, began throwing cargos and anything they could reach overboard so as to lower the gravity center of the ship as well as to lighten her.

-Now, Jonah, the runaway prophet, was still sleeping in the bottom of the ship, although his body was shook and rolled like a log.
+Now, Jonah was still sleeping in the bottom of the ship, although his body was shook and rolled like a log.

 The captain came down into the bottom of the ship with a lantern.
 Hearing a groaning in the dark, he soon found the prophet and was awe-struck that a man should be able to stay asleep in such a rough motion.

-"Hey!" he shouted, shaking Jonah, "How can you sleep in a moment like this?
+"Hey!" he shouted, shaking Jonah up, "How can you sleep in a moment like this?
 Wake up, and pray now to your god and appease his anger, whoever he may be!
 Maybe your god would turn merciful and help us."

 "My God?
 No!
 I can't pray..."